corentinleroux/DEC2-CONSTRAINT/README.md

 ## Part 2 : Modeling Exercices

-We had to model all the problem that follow as CSP (or COP if applicable).
+We had to model all the problem that follow as Constraint Satisfaction Problems (or Combinatorial Optimisation Problems if applicable).

 1. SEND + MORE = MONEY
 2. 4-queens, generalize to N-queens